Discrimination against people with red hair

-Discrimination against people with red hair is the prejudice, stereotyping and dehumanization of people with naturally red hair, which can be the result of a genetic mutation.
+Discrimination against people with red hair is the prejudice, stereotyping and dehumanization of people with naturally red hair.
 In contemporary form, it often involves a cultural discrimination against people with red hair.
 A number of stereotypes exist about people with red hair, many of which engender harmful or discriminatory treatment towards them.

 While discrimination against people with red hair has occurred for thousands of years and in many countries, in modern times it has been described as particularly acute in the United Kingdom, where there have been calls to designate red hair a protected characteristic covered by hate crime legislation.

 Background

 Naturally occurring red hair appears in a small minority of humans and is the rarest natural hair color, occurring in 0.6 percent of people.
 A smaller percentage of humans, approximately 0.17 percent or 13 million, have a combination of red hair and blue eyes.

 Red hair is one potential manifestation of a gene mutation in the melanocortin 1 receptor (MC1R).
-While red hair most frequently occurs among European peoples, it is also present among persons of Asian descent or Africans with European admixture (though extremely rare).
+While red hair most frequently occurs among European people, it is also present among people of Asian descent or Africans with European admixture (though extremely rare).
 A higher prevalence of the MC1R mutation in Europe may be due to it promoting adaptability to low light environments as it facilitates efficient biosynthesis of Vitamin D among other survival traits such as higher resilience to certain types of pain, and increased levels of adrenaline that accelerates the fight-or-flight response.

 The history of prejudice and discrimination against people with red hair dates back thousands of years.
-According to The Week, persons with red hair have to deal with "insults ... taunts, and ... hate crimes".
+According to The Week, people with red hair have to deal with "insults ... taunts, and ... hate crimes".
 Discrimination against people with red hair may be a factor of its relative rareness, as well as cultural attitudes and collective mythology.
 Judas Iscariot may have had red hair, and some Indo European folklore presents that people with red hair are vampires or transform into vampires after death.
-The assignment of prejudicial characteristics towards people with red hair, such as a propensity towards violence, may also be a long-lasting association Eurasian peoples had to the hair color resulting from their contact with aggressive and violent Thracian tribes which had a high prevalence of red hair.
+The assignment of prejudicial characteristics towards people with red hair, such as a propensity towards violence, may also be a long-lasting association Eurasian people had to the hair color resulting from their contact with aggressive and violent Thracian tribes which had a high prevalence of red hair.